-Funding levels will be determined by the Advisory Board.
+Funding levels in this category will be determined by the Advisory Board; capital funding will not be included in the maximum for programming.

 B. Funding Category 2.

 Organizations in Eligibility Category A may apply for funding in this category if they commit to meeting all three primary public benefit areas: